Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Coupling and Moments' Estimations

 \end{lm}

-\begin{proof} From \eqref{f+}, $f$ is locally Lipschitz continuous, so it is clear that both Eq. \eqref{Z} with $Z=X-W_A$ and Eq. \eqref{see} exist local solutions on $[0, T_0)$ for some $T_0 \in (0, T]$.
-To extend this local solution to the whole time interval $[0, T]$, it suffices to give a priori uniform estimations for $Z$ and $X$.
+\begin{proof} From \eqref{f+}, $f$ is locally Lipschitz continuous, so it is not difficult to show that both Eq. \eqref{Z} with $Z=X-W_A$ and Eq. \eqref{see} exist local solutions on $[0, T_0)$ for some stopping time $T_0 \in (0, T]$.
+Extending this local solution to the whole time interval $[0, T]$ requires uniform a priori estimates for $Z$ and $X$.

 As Eq. \eqref{Z} is a pathwise random PDE, we test $p |Z_t|^{p-2} Z_t$ on this equation with $t \in [0, T_0)$ and use the conditions \eqref{f}-\eqref{f+} and Young inequality to obtain